Hemmant's List

 Overview

-Llewellyn has appeared on trials and applications in the Federal Court of Australia, the Supreme Courts of Queensland and New South Wales, all other state courts of Queensland and New South Wales, and the civil and administrative tribunals of Queensland and New South Wales.
-He has appeared as junior counsel on appeals to the intermediate appellate courts of Queensland and New South Wales.
+With over ten years of experience at the Bar, Llewellyn has a busy civil practice that spans across New South Wales and Queensland.
+He has appeared on trials and applications in the Federal Court of Australia, the Supreme Courts of New South Wales and Queensland, and other state courts and tribunals.
+He has also appeared as junior counsel on appeals to the intermediate appellate courts of New South Wales and Queensland.

-On numerous occasions, Llewellyn has represented parties at mediation and in other forms of alternative dispute resolution.
+Llewellyn has successfully represented parties at mediation and in other forms of dispute resolution.
+He is admitted to the High Court of Australia and is committed to providing high-quality legal services to his clients.

 Llewellyn is admitted to the High Court of Australia.